Contractor Contracts in Ottawa — What to Include (2026)

 Financial Clauses

-Timeline & Performance Clauses
+Timeline and Performance Clauses

-Warranty & Quality Clauses
+Warranty and Deficiency Clauses

 Frequently Asked Questions